Every New Student Needs To Come In For An Interview Before Formal Enrollment Commences!

 SNAP/WIC/Reduced or Free Lunch/Medicaid/Chips/Family Discounts:

-*When more than one family member registers, we offer family discounts.
+***When more than one family member registers, we offer family discounts.
 If one student drops out, tuition goes back to the normal rate for one student.
+Term commitments still apply until the end of the term.

 Damages In The Classroom: